-3.5.4 The budget includes £45k of savings, delivery of which will need to be managed.
+3.5.5 The budget includes £1.8m of savings, delivery of which will need to be managed.

-3.6 Draft Capital Programme 2017/18 to 2021/22
+3.6 Draft Capital Programme 2018/19 to 2022/23

-3.6.1 Historically the Council's General Fund Capital Programme has been funded from capital receipts, capital grants, NHB income, prudential borrowing financed from service revenue savings and prudential borrowing that is affordable within the overall revenue position.
+- 3.6.1 The Council has had in place a Capital Strategy for a number of years.
+During the preparation of the budget a refreshed and updated Capital Strategy has been produced.
+This follows the requirement within the enhanced Capital Guidance and Prudential Code that the Council's Capital Strategy is given greater importance in decision making. - 3.6.2 Historically the Council's General Fund Capital Programme has been funded from capital receipts, capital grants, NHB income, prudential borrowing financed from service revenue savings and prudential borrowing that is affordable within the overall revenue position.
 This remains largely the case, although New Homes Bonus income, which has been used to finance regeneration and economic growth related projects in recent years, is the subject of proposals by Government to significantly reduce it.
 This would mean there would be no new NHB income to finance the capital programme.

-- 3.6.2 Over the period of the Medium Term Financial Plan, the General Fund Capital Programme is projected to be financed from £5.1m capital receipts which have not yet been received.
+- 3.6.3 Over the period of the Medium Term Financial Plan, the General Fund Capital Programme is projected to be financed from £5m capital receipts which have not yet been received.
 There are risks around the delivery of this level of capital receipt.
-Progress on the achievement of this level of receipt will therefore be closely monitored through the Corporate Asset Board, with any amendments to capital programmes and financing through the Capital Programme Board. - 3.6.3 There is £1.4m of funding provided through the, Growing Places Fund and Local Infrastructure Fund, which part of a total investment of £7.5m form these funding sources, is to be repaid from the Enterprise Zone business rate uplift; risks around the repayment of this are being managed as per 3.3.8 t) above.
+Progress on the achievement of this level of receipt will therefore be closely monitored through the Corporate Asset Board, with any amendments to capital programmes and financing through the Capital Programme Board. - 3.6.4 There is £1.4m of funding provided through the, Growing Places Fund and Local Infrastructure Fund, which part of a total investment of £7.5m form these funding sources, is to be repaid from the Enterprise Zone business rate uplift; risks around the repayment of this are being managed as per 3.3.8 v) above.